-And with all the talk of (affordable) gigabit speed internet coming to our homes in the very near future – if it hasn’t already – we thought it’d be interesting to explore what’s happening on the other, slower side of the spectrum.
+And with all the talk of (affordable) gigabit-speed internet coming to our homes in the very near future – if it hasn’t already – we thought it’d be interesting to explore what’s happening on the other, slower side of the spectrum.

 So, we dug into some statistics about good ‘ole dial-up Internet, and we found that it’s still far more relevant than we ever would’ve imagined.
 Ready your surprised face.

-Fast Stats from the Slower Side of the Information Spectrum
+Fast stats from the slower side of the information spectrum

 According to a 2013 study published by the Pew Research Center, 3% of the entire United States still connects to the world wide web via a dial-up connection.
 That’s more than 9.4 million Americans, folks.
-And while there are a variety of dial-up providers still out there – such as EarthLink and PeoplePC – the first consumer Internet connection, AOL, is still putting up big numbers.
+And while there are a variety of dial-up providers still out there – such as EarthLink and PeoplePC – the first consumer internet connection, AOL, is still putting up big numbers.

 Based upon its own quarterly earnings report in 2015, AOL still holds a steady dial-up user base of more than 2.1 million people.
 And all those 56k modem connections essentially mean that those 2.1 million people still experience the web like it’s 1995.
-In comparison, the average U.S. broadband speed is 11.4 Megabits per second – which is 200x faster than dial-up.
+In comparison, the average U.S. broadband speed is 11.4 Mbps per second – which is 200x faster than dial-up.

-People always have their own reasons for choosing the type and speed of Internet they want in their homes.
+People always have their own reasons for choosing the type and speed of internet they want in their homes.
 But, we wanted to dig into exactly what these might be.
 So, here are the main benefits of choosing a dial-up Internet connection.

 If you already have a traditional phone line hooked up in your home, then you can quickly have dial-up Internet access as well, in no time at all.
 Just have a dial-up Internet service provider make the connection – and purchase a modem to translate the signal – and you’ll be on your way.

 And when the Pew Center researchers asked these same dial-up subscribers what it would take for them to switch to a broadband Internet connection at home, they had a variety of answers.
 35% said the price would have to fall, 17% said it would have to become available where they live, and a surprising 20% said nothing would ever get them to change.
 (Maybe they just love the sound of dial-up trying to tap into the Internet too much to ever let it go.)

 On top of all that, interestingly enough, there was no notable difference related to where dial-up users lived.
 Rural residents, city dwellers, and suburbanites are all equally likely to be dial-up home Internet users.
-And, strangely enough, a whopping 15% of American adults do not use the Internet at all.
+And, strangely enough, a whopping 15% of American adults do not use the internet at all.

 But in today’s age of information, that’s an odd choice given how quickly the world changes, and so quickly news can travel on it.
-So if you’d like to change your current provider or have a new Internet connection set up in your home – dial-up, broadband, or otherwise – then just let us know.
+So if you’d like to change your current provider or have a new internet connection set up in your home – dial-up, broadband or otherwise – then just let us know.